Human rights in Afghanistan

-In July 2022, Hibatullah Akhundzada, the Taliban's reclusive leader, lashed out at the criticism and demands of the international community on the Taliban's human rights restrictions, rejecting any negotiations or compromise on his "Islamic system" of governance.
+Human rights in Afghanistan under the Taliban regime are severely restricted and considered among the worst in the world.
+According to a 2024 report by Freedom House, Political Freedom is rated a 1 out of 40 with Civil Liberties at 5 out of 60, with the overall score of 6 out of 100 due to various factors including but not limited to: women's rights, LGBTQ+ rights, ethnic minority rights, torture, and freedom of speech.
+Women's rights and freedom are severely restricted, as they are banned from most public spaces and employment.
+Afghanistan is the only country in the world to ban education for women over the age of eleven.
+The Taliban's policies towards women are categorized as a gender apartheid.
+Minority groups such as Hazaras, Uzbek, Turkmen, and Tajik face persecution and eviction from their lands.
+Authorities have used physical violence, raids, arbitrary arrests and detention, torture, enforced disappearances of activists and political opponents.
+The media is tightly controlled with almost no freedom, with intrusive and strict monitoring in play.

 History

 Under the monarchy of Zahir Shah, human rights were usually respected.
 As of 1949, the Afghan Prime Minister Shah Mahmud Khan, increased press freedom, but these moves were soon reversed.
 The Press Law which was implemented in July 1965, gave considerable freedom to the press for the first time.
 While the press was mostly free, in some cases the King closed down media from dissidents that were considered threatening.
 The communist Khalq republic that governed Afghanistan after the Saur Revolution in 1978 was brutal, vigorously suppressing opposition.
 The government abducted and executed thousands of prisoners, rural civilian dissidents.

 In April 1987, Afghanistan ratified the United Nations Convention against Torture (CAT), which prevents the state from inflicting torture on any individual.
 New leader Babrak Karmal promised to end the Khalq's brutality, which it partly did, but human rights abuses still continued.
 The government along with the Soviets (during the Soviet–Afghan War) intentionally targeted civilian settlements in rural areas.
 Under President Mohammad Najibullah's reforms, freedom of expression was further improved but human rights overall remained restricted.

 In the 1990s, many atrocities were committed by various militias against civilians.
 Indiscriminate rocket attacks during the Battle of Kabul, especially those by Gulbuddin Hekmatyar's militia, killed thousands of civilians.
 The Taliban, in power from 1996, imposed strong restrictions on women, performed public executions, and prevented international aid from entering the country for starving civilians.